balanceton/Video-Call-Real-Time-Translation/README.md

 ### Step 8: Start demo
 1. Demo is ready now.
 Open the "localhost:3000" in two different tabs now.
 2. Enter names for both tabs.
-Select target languaeg.
+Select target language.
 Then copy the id for one them and call them from other one.